 Hi, I’m Thaddeus.

-I’m a Dutch-born physiotherapist and manual therapist who moved to Norway, fell in love with a mountain in Aksdal, and decided that the medical system wasn’t the best place to actually help people get healthy.
+I’m a Dutch-born physiotherapist and manual therapist who moved to a mountain in Norway, and decided that the medical system wasn’t the best place to actually help people get healthy.

 That might sound strange.
 Let me explain.